CodingCellist/learning_gem5/part1/simple_config.rst

 Next, we need to set up the process we want the CPU to execute.
 Since we are executing in syscall emulation mode (SE mode), we will just point the CPU at the compiled executable.
 We'll execute a simple "Hello world" program.
-There's already one that is compiled that ships with gem5, so we'll use that.
+There's already a compiled one that ships with gem5, so we'll use that.
 You can specify any application built for x86 and that's been statically compiled.

 .. sidebar:: Full system vs syscall emulation